-I’ve recently been talking about the costs of eco-friendly living here at Growing a Green Family.
-Now, after I posted Is Green Living Worth the Cost? some of you may be saying, “Green living is worth it me but it’s still too expensive!”
-I’ve been thinking about it and after years of reading and writing about eco-issues and reading comments from readers I’ve collected some possible reasons as to why people think living green is so expensive…
+After I posted Is Green Living Worth the Cost? some of you may be saying, “Green living is worth it me but it’s still too expensive!”
+I’ve been thinking about it and after years of reading and writing about eco-issues plus reading comments from readers I’ve collected some possible reasons as to why people think living green is so expensive…

-Because some people don’t know how to shop for real vs. fake green products: Many people are confused about which green products are worth the money and which aren’t.
-Greenwashing is rampant and if you don’t know how to avoid it, greenwashing will cost you.
+Many people are confused about which green products are worth the money and which aren’t.
+Greenwashing is rampant and if not avoided, will cost you.
 Also, not all green products are necessary.
 For example you get more bang for your buck if you purchase organic apples and some basic low-flow shower heads then if you purchase a more expensive TV that uses less energy or if you buy organic soda.

 There are those who say, “I swear on so and so’s grave, I don’t fit into any of the above categories and I really, really still can’t afford green living”